cs4241-20a/final-project/README.md

 ## Group Member Responsibilities

--**Jordan Gold**: Implemented drawable Paper.js canvas used to send images.
+- **Jordan Gold**: Implemented drawable Paper.js canvas used to send images.
 Implemented all drawing tools related to creating your image on the Paper.js canvas.
 Extended the chatroom to incorporate image sending and receiving.
 - **Chris Lee**: Helped create the CSS for the website and set up basic buttons.
 - **Jacob Tutlis**: Setup server and socket.io for the client and server.
 Created the chatroom functionality.
 - **William Yang**: Setup Github Oath and login authentication.
 Helped create the CSS for the website.